Liam-Booth-Data/spaceship_problem/README.md

 ### Data Selection and Renaming

 From first thoughts, I planned to drop both 'PassengerId' and 'Name', to focus on the relevant columns for the problem.
-However doing further digging it seems that the passengers were split into groups and therefore share the same suffix e.g. '0001' depending on what group they were in.
+However doing further digging it seems that the passengers were split into groups and therefore share the same preffix e.g. '0001' depending on what group they were in.
 This would be a valuable categorical feature.

 `df.drop(['Name'], axis=1, inplace=True)`